 Carmen Garden Inn – Hotel with excellent value for money

-This charming establishment has ten spacious, warm and comfortable rooms, each with a fireplace.
+This charming establishment has ten spacious, warm, and comfortable rooms, each with a fireplace.
 Some even have a small private terrace.
-The welcome at this hotel is particularly warm and the breakfast much appreciated by visitors.
+The welcome at this hotel is particularly warm and the breakfast is much appreciated by visitors.

 Carmel Country Inn – Our favorite

 Enchanting and peaceful surroundings, personal care, and royal breakfast: the Carmel Country Inn is a real gem, especially for a romantic night.
 From the large bedroom to the studio, each space benefits from a fireplace and a luxurious bathroom, some with a jacuzzi.